mansenfranzen/autodoc_pydantic/docs/source/developers/design.rst

 :class:`ModelInspector <sphinxcontrib.autodoc_pydantic.inspection.ModelInspector>`
 class which serves as the main entry point to inspect pydantic models:

+.. mermaid:: mermaid/model_inspector.mmd

+You may use the :class:`ModelInspector <sphinxcontrib.autodoc_pydantic.inspection.ModelInspector>`
+programmatically to inspect pydantic models:

 .. code-block:: python

    from sphinxcontrib.autodoc_pydantic.inspection import ModelInspector